carstenbauer/MonteCarlo.jl/docs/src/customize.md

 For either Monte Carlo flavor `propose_local` and `accept_local` are performance critical. `interaction_matrix_exp!` is also performance critical, however only required for `DQMC`.

-It only provides access to next nearest neighbors through the arrays `neighs` and `neighs_cartesian`.
-If your model's Hamiltonian requires higher order neighbor information, because of, let's say, a next next nearest neighbor hopping term, the `SquareLattice` doesn't suffice.
-You could either extend this lattice or implement a `NNSquareLattice` for example.

 ## Custom lattices

-As described in [Custom models](@ref) a lattice is considered to be part of a model.
-Hence, most of the requirements for fields of a `AbstractLattice` subtype come from potential models (see [Lattice requirements](@ref)).
-Below you'll find information on which fields are mandatory from a Monte Carlo flavor point of view.

 Any concrete lattice type, let's call it `MyLattice` in the following, must be a subtype of the abstract type `MonteCarlo.AbstractLattice`.
 Formally, there are no required methods or fields by the **Monte Carlo flavor**.
 However, since both flavors require `nsites(model)`, some field or method returning the number of sites of a lattice should exist.